Individual therapy with me is not a structured, predictable process. It will be unique to you and your needs.

 Healing takes time.
 Often the challenges that bring people to counseling evolved over an extended period of time and cannot be relieved quickly.
 I encourage patience in the counseling process.

-A note on session rates: I set my prices based on business and living expenses, my level of training and experience, and an ability to offer extra-discounted services to those who need it.
-When you pay my full rate for a session, you are not only supporting my small business, but you are also helping someone else receive services who otherwise would not be able to get them.
+A note on session rates: I set my prices based on business and living expenses, my level of training and experience, and an ability to offer extra-discounted or pro-bono services to those who need it.
+When you pay my full rate for a session, you are not only supporting my small business, but you are also helping someone else receive services who otherwise may not be able to access them.

 I do not currently bill insurance companies directly.
 I can provide documentation that you may submit to your insurance company for reimbursement for out-of-network services.
 I accept cash, check, all major credit cards, and HSA/FSA cards.

 I do not want money to be a barrier to getting the support you need and want.
 I offer a limited number of discounted fee slots to clients who are experiencing financial difficulty, and are dedicated to the counseling process and interested in ongoing, consistent work together.
-If this sounds like you, please inquire. (*Please note: I currently have a waiting list for sliding scale appointments.)
+If this sounds like you, please inquire. (*Please note: I currently have a waiting list for discounted and pro-bono appointments.)